lbo462/dont-ask-4-wifi/README.md

 The form is filled with random strings.

-PS: Even if the button wasn't clicked, the form will auto-fill and auto-validate
+PS: Even if the button wasn't clicked, the form will auto-fill and auto-validate.